Q. Why should I hire an Immigration Consultant?

 1. You have been unable to prove that you have sufficient funds to pay your

-tuition fees, maintain yourself and any dependants during your stay in
+maintain yourself and any dependants during your stay in

 Canada.